MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-adoption-phase1.md

 ## Assemble your team

 The table below lists the core roles for your project team.
-In a smaller organization some of these roles may be carried out by the same person.
+In a smaller organization, some of these roles may be carried out by the same person.
 Note those that we’ve identified as essential to your success.

 | Role | Responsibilities | Department |
 | ---- | ---------------- | ---------- |